 The lymph system is a network of lymphatic vessels and lymph nodes through which foreign proteins and disease organisms are circulated.
 The lymph nodes serve as processing centers where these foreign substances may be presented to the cells of the immune system.
 There are many different types of immune-related cells; some produce antibodies, some circulate and destroy the foreign materials they encounter, and some regulate the activity of other cells.

 Lymphocytes are the primary cells of the lymph system and they act in the various ways mentioned.
 The lymph vessels serve as a circulatory path for lymphocytes in addition to serving as a collection system directing foreign substances toward the lymph nodes.
 Lymph vessels interface with the blood stream at several areas allowing lymphocytes greater area to patrol.
 In many ways, the lymph system is similar to a second circulatory system in the body, one that circulates lymph fluid instead of blood.

 What is Cancer?

-Cancer occurs when a normal cell goes wrong.
-Its normal regulatory processes disengage and it begins to divide quickly and without control.
+Cancer occurs when a normal cell “goes wrong.”
+The cell’s normal regulatory processes disengage and it begins to divide quickly and without control.
+These cells do not stop at barriers, nor do they stop growing when they outgrow their own blood supply.
+They divide over and over, taking over local tissues and escaping to spread to other body areas.
 The organ to which the original cell belonged is destroyed as the cancer cells obliterate its structure.
 Other local tissues may also become invaded as the tumor cells grow inexorably into them.

 Cancer cells break off the primary tumor and travel via blood or lymph vessels to new areas of the body.
 Wherever these cells lodge, they may start new tumors far from the original tumor but just as deadly.
 This process continues until there is not enough normal tissue left to sustain life.
 This form of cancer spread is called metastasis.